emipa606/HarvestWhenButchering/README.md

 # HarvestWhenButchering

 ![Image](https://i.imgur.com/buuPQel.png)

 **Triggers harvesting of resources when butchering**

 Any resource that can be harvested from an animal will be harvested when butchering a dead animal.

+To be able to harvest resources from animals that explode on death you can use https://steamcommunity.com/sharedfiles/filedetails/?id=2359846788]BoomMod Expanded or similar mod.

 Idea by: DisKorruptd